lacuna-exe/docs/docs/flows.md

 - **Only number X:** This will get triggered whenever a user counts the number X, and only the number X.
 - **Score of X:** This will get triggered whenever a user has counted a total of X counts.
 - **Regex match:** This will get triggered when a count matches a regex.
+- **Count Fail** This will get triggered when someone fails to count the correct number.
+- **Timeout role triggered** This will get triggered whenever someone gets the timeout role.

 # Actions